nephewtom/dns-server/README.md

-DNS server for a Job Interview Test at Ericsson
+DNS server for a Job Interview Test at Ericsson (Year 2009)